radareorg/radare2-book/search_bytes/backward_search.md

 ## Searching Backwards

-To search backwards, just use `/b` command.
+To search backwards, use the `/b` command.